 The idea of aging cocktails originated in the late 19th century when bartenders filled their pre-mixed drinks in glass bottles to store and sell them.

-By then, he was not even aware that the idea existed already since the Victorian era.
+By then, Conigliaro was not aware that the idea had been existing already since the Victorian era.
 But that changed a little later when, by chance, he came across just that ad for pre-mixed, wood-aged cocktails from Hueblein.

-Having had barrel-aging written off already, the ad inspired Mr. Conigliaro to give bottle-aging a shot.
+Having had barrel-aging written off already, the ad inspired Toni Conigliaro to give bottle-aging a shot.
 And a few years later, after another failed attempt, this became a huge success.